reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/lists/lists-es.md

 {{"demo": "pages/components/lists/VirtualizedList.js"}}

-We encourage the use of [react-window](https://github.com/bvaughn/react-window) when possible.
+The use of [react-window](https://github.com/bvaughn/react-window) when possible is encouraged.
 If this library doesn't cover your use case, you should consider using [react-virtualized](https://github.com/bvaughn/react-virtualized), then alternatives like [react-virtuoso](https://github.com/petyosi/react-virtuoso).